shirha/digipick/README.md

 Just be carefull to keep the cursor away from tne places on the screen I'm looking at, like around the digipicks keys and the lock empty slots.
 I put mine in the center of the lock or the edges.
 See warning2.jpg

-99% of the puzzles are solved in less than a secound but I have come across one [Master Lock](https://raw.githubusercontent.com/shirha/digipick/main/1_min_Master_Lock.png) that took almost a minute!
+<p style="background-color: yellow; width: fit-content;">99% of the puzzles are solved in less than a secound but I have come across one [Master Lock](https://raw.githubusercontent.com/shirha/digipick/main/1_min_Master_Lock.png) that took almost a minute!</p>

 <!--